 Both the intensive programming training offered by bootcamps and more traditional degree programs are viable paths to a rewarding career in computer science.
 When making this important decision, here are some key considerations:

 - What are your time and money constraints?
 Will you have access to financial aid or financing options?
-There are few things that take a larger commitment of time and money than a four-year degree in the United States.

 Want to learn more about what software engineers do?
 Check out this post on software engineer job types, training, and salary.